Outlook for 2019/20

 Organic revenue growth

-The EBIT margin b.s.i. is expected to be around 29.5%.
-Increased utilization of production capacity in Food Cultures & Enzymes will have a positive impact on the margin, which is expected to be offset by investments into the lighthouse projects and other strategic priorities.
+The EBIT margin b.s.i. is still expected to be around 29.5%.
+Increased utilization of production capacity in Food Cultures & Enzymes and lower travel activities will have a positive impact on the margin, which is expected to be offset by investments in the lighthouse projects and other strategic priorities, as well as higher freight cost due to COVID-19.

 Free cash flow

 The outlook is based on constant currencies and stable raw material prices and assumes no acquisitions.
 The outlook is also based on the current political and economic environment.
 Any deterioration in the political and economic climate might impact the outlook negatively.
-This includes, but is not limited to, the economic climate in several emerging markets, such as China, Turkey, Brazil and Argentina; the risk of a global economic recession; the overall situation in the Middle East, including any potential sanctions; a deepening of the US-China trade tension; an escalation of the US-EU tariff situation; and a no-deal Brexit scenario.
+This includes, but is not limited to, the economic climate in several key emerging markets; the risk of a global economic recession; the overall situation in the Middle East, including any potential sanctions; a deepening of the US-China trade tension; an escalation of the US-EU tariff situation; and a disruptive outcome to the EU-UK Brexit negotiations.

 Chr.
 Hansen is a global company serving more than 140 countries through subsidiaries in more than 30 countries.
 The most significant currency exposure relates to USD, which accounts for around 30% of revenue, while exposure to other currencies is more modest.
 A 5% decrease in the EUR/USD exchange rate would impact revenue measured in EUR negatively by around EUR 15-20 million.